-I’ve been doing my job long enough to recognize good and bad seller strategies and decisions.
+I’ve been doing my job long enough to recognize good and bad seller strategies.
 So I thought I’d round up the bad ones to potentially make things smoother for some sellers this year.

 Here are my top five home seller mistakes.
 Avoid them if you can: